DR. J.P. CASTEYDE / CNRI / SCIENCE PHOTO LIBRARY DR. J.P. CASTEYDE / CNRI / SCIENCE PHOTO LIBRARY

 Dental plaque and gum disease.
-Close-up of the teeth of a patient with dental plaque, after staining, that has caused gum disease (gingivitis).
+Close-up of dental plaque on the teeth of a patient, after staining, with bleeding caused by gum disease (gingivitis).
 Plaque consists of a film of bacteria embedded in a glycoprotein matrix.
 The matrix is formed from bacterial secretions and saliva.
 Plaque is the main cause of tooth decay.
 The bacteria feed on sugars in food, producing acid as a waste product.
 This acid corrodes the teeth's enamel coating, resulting in dental caries.
 A build-up of dental plaque can also lead to inflamed and infected gums (as here).

 Model release not required.
 Property release not required.